-Among the wonderful wide blues in Courchevel Moriond is a Wild West themed beginners’ area with special magic carpets and wide, gentle slopes.
-Within this enclosed area you’ll find the Indiens piste – a Native American themed area tucked in the trees, with teepees where you can try on headdresses or be face-painted, as well as toast a marshmallow or warm up with a tea or vin chaud – it’s by donation but the team aren’t funded by the lift company.
+At the top of the Ariondaz gondola in Courchevel Moriond is a Wild West themed beginners’ area with special magic carpets and wide, gentle slopes.
+Within this enclosed area you’ll find the Indiens tipi and archery zone.
+A great place for a break, you can try on headdresses or be face-painted, toast a marshmallow or warm up with a tea or vin chaud – it’s by donation but the team aren’t funded by the lift company.
 For €10-20 euros you can have a go at firing a real bow and arrow with Grey Wolf.

 3. Big Air Bag